aldefouw/redcap_cypress/README.md

 ## Automated Testing

-If you'd like to escape the challenges inherent to manual testing, **automated testing is your answer**.
+If you'd like to escape the tedious, time-intensive, consistency-deprived process of manual testing, **automated testing is your answer**.

-In fact, *each one of the challenges with manual testing is either alleviated or solved by automated testing*.
+In fact, *each one of the challenges with manual testing is either significantly alleviated or solved by automated testing*.

 ---
 ### Automated Testing Benefits